-- iii. provide safe, attractive cul-de-sac terminations; and - iv. provide legible and integrated public access to recreational trails. - 5.5 To ensure a neighbourhood centre is located in the area identified on the Aokautere Structure Plan and developed in general accordance with the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.3C). - 5.6 To ensure the capacity, efficiency and, performance of the wider transport network is not compromised. - 5.7 To ensure that the design and layout of any subdivision and development provides for transport networks identified on the Aokautere Structure Plan in a manner which: - Delivers a safe, legible and efficient movement network which conforms to the One Network Framework and is consistent with the street layout, street hierarchy of street types (Map 7A.4D) and street cross-sections (Map 7A.4D1-15) in the Aokautere Structure Plan. - Avoids or minimises adverse effects on the safe and efficient operation, maintenance and access to network utilities and the transport network - Encourages active travel modes and provides for circuits of varying length for walking, jogging and cycling. - Provides Urban Connector roads with sufficient width and horizontal and vertical alignments to safety accommodate bus routes and facilitate convenient bus stops, including to facilitate access to the Aokautere Neighbourhood Centre. - 5.8 Avoid subdivision and development occurring in advance of the completion of the transport network upgrades identified in Table 7A.1 and 7A.2, that are necessary to provide for a safe and efficient transport network, unless it can be demonstrated that there is sufficient existing capacity in the transport network to accommodate the predicted traffic volumes. - 5.9 To avoid subdivision and development where significant adverse effects on the transport network are likely to occur. - 5.10 To provide high-quality physical connections to open space, waterways, existing biodiversity corridors and natural gully systems. - 5.11 In the Aokautere Greenfield Residential Area the Primary Stormwater Elements required to service the residential development (inclusive of all stages and contributing flows from the upstream catchment, where relevant) must be installed and operational before any dwellings are constructed or placed on the site.
-This requirement shall be secured by a consent notice registered on the titles of all relevant lots.
+- iii. provide safe, attractive cul-de-sac terminations; and - iv. indicate provide legible and integrated public access to recreational trails. - 5.5 To ensure a neighbourhood centre is located in the area identified on the Aokautere Structure Plan and developed in general accordance with the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.43C). - 5.6 To provide an adequate level of infrastructure and services for the proposed development. - 5.6 To ensure the capacity, efficiency, and performance, and sustainability of the wider-infrastructure transport network is not compromised - 5.7 5.8 To ensure that the design and layout of any subdivision and development provides for the transport network roads_identified on the Aokautere Structure Plan in a manner which: - Achieves an accessible and permeable grid like pattern of development as shown on the Aokautere Structure Plan; - Delivers a safe, legible and efficient effective movement network which conforms to the One Network Framework and is consistent with reflects Aokautere's the street layout, street hierarchy, of street types (Map 7A.4D3A) and street cross-sections (Map 7A.4D1-15) in the Aokautere Structure Plan. - Avoids or minimises adverse effects on the safe and efficient operation, maintenance and access to network utilities and the transport network - Encourages active travel modes and provides for circuits of varying length for walking, jogging and cycling. - Provides Urban Connector roads with sufficient width and horizontal and vertical alignments to safety accommodate bus routes and facilitate convenient bus stops, including to facilitate access to the Aokautere Neighbourhood Centre. - Produces a fine-grained network of streets that provide: - a. permeable and connected neighbourhoods: - b. a choice of pathways; and - c. access from two directions for most households. - Complements the street network with a web of trails in the gully reserves.

+- Provides circuits of varying length for walking, jogging and cycling. - Encourages active travel modes. - 5.8 5.9 To aAvoid subdivision and development occurring in advance of the completion availability of operational transport infrastructure the transport network upgrades identified in Table 7A.1 and 7A.2, that are necessary to provide for a safe and efficient transport network, unless it can be demonstrated that there is sufficient existing capacity in the transport network to accommodate the predicted traffic volumes. - 5.10 To require consent notices recording the restrictions on development set out in R7A.5.2.2(h), (iii)-(iv) and or (v) to be imposed on titles at the time of subdivision. - 5.9 5.11 To avoid subdivision where significant adverse effects on the transport network are likely to occur - 5.12 To require a highly connected street layout which integrates with the surrounding transport network and includes pedestrian access, cycleways and recreational trails which link to open space corridors. - 5.10 5.13 To provide a high-quality public realm with improved visual and physical connections to open space, waterways, existing biodiversity corridors and natural gully systems. - 5.11 5.14 To ensure stormwater infrastructure is in place to service the entire development (inclusive of all stages) before residential development.
+In the Aokautere Greenfield Residential Area the Primary Stormwater Elements required to service the residential development (inclusive of all stages and contributing flows from the upstream catchment, where relevant) must be installed and operational before any dwellings are constructed or placed on the site.
+This requirement shall be secured by a consent notice registered on the titles of all relevant lots. - 5.12 5.15 To ensure stormwater management contributes to the recreational and visual amenity of the development.